-Beginning March, 2010, the Commission has establish this as its official Web presence.
+Beginning March, 2010, the Commission has established this site as its official web presence.
 Here you will find basic information about the Commission, the downloadable complaint form that may be filled out electronically, as well as information on who we are and how we're structured.

 Who is on the JQC?